 This electric surfboard comes from a Chinese manufacturer known for making products like jet skis and, of course, electric surfboards.
 It is made from quality fiberglass material and can be purchased in different color variants.
 One of the most striking features is that it resembles a jet ski over an actual surfboard.
 It has a four-stroke engine that works on gasoline.

 The top speed that this can reach is 40 Km/h.
 At about $7500, this is a mid-priced electric surfboard, and you get features as per the price.

 - Top speed: 40 km/h

 |Maximum load capacity of the board is 120 kg so, great for everyone||Weight of the electric surfboard is a bit heavy and makes it difficult to carry|

 |Comes with waterproof storage|

 |Four-stroke engine offers a powerful motor

-This is a large-sized electric surfboard that is great for people with weight ranging below 85 kgs.
+This large-sized electric surfboard is great for people with weights below 85 kg.
 They have been recently optimized for better buoyancy and stability.
 The top speed that this model can reach is about 50 km/h.
 It is available in four different color variants to choose from.
 You can also buy an additional battery with it that comes in a fireproof case.

 - Weight: 31 kg